I AM PYARé, aka PIERRE FRIQUET

 Sorcerer’s apprentice, I am a digital artist, creating immersive worlds.
 My intent is to make people reconnect with their body and sense of self through art and technology.
-Coming from a film background I focus on creating content for the 3rd digital revolution, which is designing Reality through spatial computing (VR, AR, …).
+Being a cognitive art VR I hack the mind and creates tricks to reconnect with a sense of being present within our body.

 Passionate in virtual reality since 2010, I have designed more than a dozen XR experiences (interactive, fiction, documentaries, dome, music videos).
 My latest independent VR work is SPACED OUT, selected at Sundance New Frontier 2020.
 It’s an aquatic VR experience which uses the first waterproof VR headset by Ballast Technologies, that allows users to be submerged in a swimming pool while breathing from a snorkel.

 My VR original fiction (co-created with Ando Shah), JETLAG, won the best live-action award at the Kaleidoscope VR festival Vol. 1 and was selected at Cannes Next in 2016.
 RED PATTERNS, a room-scale VR experience for the HTC Vive, was awarded at the Festival du Nouveau Cinema in Montreal.

 My previous non-VR works served clients such as ARTE, MTV, GREENPEACE, UNICEF, TEDx, … I am also a passionate conference panelist, patient workshop conductor and dedicated consultant.

 After living in India, South Africa and Canada, I am now based in Paris.

 BERLIOZ TRIP – AR Game

 JET LAG – VR Fiction